 Thyroid Disease Can Increase Your Birth Risk

-Women with thyroid disease are more likely have babies with birth defects even if tests show no problem with the gland during pregnancy.
+Women with thyroid disease are more likely to have babies with birth defects, regardless of normal gland tests during pregnancy.

 A study by Johns Hopkins University also showed that babies born to women with overactive or underactive thyroid were at increased risk of heart, brain or kidney defects.
 They were also more likely to have other anomalies, including cleft lip or palate, or extra fingers.